Causal Machine Learning: A Survey and Open Problems: Causality: A Minimal Introduction

 \chapter{Causality: A Minimal Introduction}

-This section informs the reader of the concepts of causality used in \causalml research.
-We leave out many formal statements, e.g., proofs, and direct readers interested in such further details to \cite{pearl2009causality,EOCI,brady,statistical_to_causal_learning}.
+This section introduces the reader to the concepts of causality used in \causalml research.
+We focus on explaining the intuitions behind basic concepts and leave out many formal statements, e.g., proofs.
+We direct readers interested in such further details to \cite{pearl2009causality,EOCI,brady,statistical_to_causal_learning}.